mspnp/aks-baseline/07-bootstrap-validation.md

 ## Alternatives

-Using the AKS extension for Flux gives you a seemless bootstrapping process that applies immediately after the cluster resource is created in Azure.
+Using the AKS extension for Flux gives you a seamless bootstrapping process that applies immediately after the cluster resource is created in Azure.
 It also supports the inclusion of that bootstrapping as resource templates to align with your IaC strategy.
-Alterantively you could apply bootstrapping as a secondary step after the cluster is deployed and manage that process external to the lifecycle of the cluster.
+Alternatively you could apply bootstrapping as a secondary step after the cluster is deployed and manage that process external to the lifecycle of the cluster.
 Doing so will open your cluster up to a prolonged window between the cluster being deployed and your bootstrapping being applied.

 Furthermore, Flux doesn't need to be installed as an extension and instead the GitOps operator of your choice (such as ArgoCD) could be installed as part of your external bootstrapping process.

 ## Recommendations

-It is recommended to have a clearly defined bootstrapping process that occurs as close as practiable to the actual cluster deployment for immediate enrollment of your cluster into your internal processes and tooling.
+It is recommended to have a clearly defined bootstrapping process that occurs as close as practicable to the actual cluster deployment for immediate enrollment of your cluster into your internal processes and tooling.
 GitOps lends itself well to this desired outcome, and you're encouraged to explore its usage for your cluster bootstrapping process and optionally also workload-level concerns.
 GitOps is often positioned best for fleet (many clusters) management for uniformity and its simplicity at scale; a more manual (via deployment pipelines) bootstrapping is common on small instance-count AKS deployments.
 Either process can work with either cluster topologies.
 Use a bootstrapping process that aligns with your desired objectives and constraints found within your organization and team.

 ### Next step